 As you can see, your credit score can seriously influence how much you pay for car insurance.
 You can lower your insurance rate when you take steps to raise your credit score.
 Paying bills on time, keeping your credit utilization low and paying down your debt can all raise your credit score over time.

-Insurance for Drivers with a Clean Record
+Insurance for Drivers with a Clean Record in Louisiana

 If you’ve been involved in an accident, you can expect to pay more for your car insurance.
 You’re seen as less of a risk to insurance providers if you have a clean record.
 Almost every auto insurance provider offers a special driving discount for drivers who stay safe on the road throughout the duration of their policy.